AAHKS Resident Arthroplasty Course

 - P. Maxwell Courtney, MD, Cement Lab Co-Chair

 The 2023 application period has now closed.
-Applicants will be notified of their status in August.
 Selected participants will receive complimentary registration to the Resident Arthroplasty Course, Resident Lab Course and the AAHKS Annual Meeting.
 AAHKS will also cover economy airfare up to $500.00, hotel accommodations and meals.
 For inquiries, please contact:

 - Resident Arthroplasty/Lab Course: Connect@AAHKS.org